bearz-io/js-testing/npm/README.md

 ## Notes

-This library was written with the frustration of dealing with @denoland/dnt which shims Deno.test and generates alot of excess code.
-It is cleaner to just run `node --test` and `bun test` to ensure that the tests are executed against the other runtimes.
+This library was written to deal with the frustration of targeting multiple JavaScript runtimes.

-I also tried vitest.
-Vitest was failing to work with deno outside of very limit contexts.
-Vitest is cool, but it is/was heavy on the dependencies.
-The number of dependencies increased times for scripts to run and and it required dealing with the headache of nodeModulesDir=auto.
+Vitest was failing to work with deno outside of very limited context.
+Vitest is cool, but it is/was heavy on the dependencies and it was failing run on Deno outside of a very limited context.

 ## License